The Business Case in Detail

-The aim of the AmbITion approach is to ensure that you are able to justify both the time and the investment in a digital development.
-In the past too many digital developments have taken place either because the funding was available or because “everyone is doing it”.
+The aim of The AmbITion Approach is to ensure that you are able to justify both the time and the investment in the digital developments your organisation needs to digitally transform.
+They have to align with your company’s value proposition and core capabilities.

 Budget – this is an ambitious project for which we require the budget asked for.
 Because this budget comes from 2 different sources, if one or the other is not forthcoming then the project is at risk.

 Time – the project needs to be completed in a particular timescale.
 Any delays in starting the project will impact on the delivery.

 People – the need to hire (or keep) key staff is vital to the project.

 Technology – the technology needs of the project should be appropriate for delivering the activity.
 If new technology comes in during the project we will need to reconsider the options.

 All being well, your business case will convince your SMT and be agreed by your board.
 Once you have the go ahead you can begin your implementation.
 The business case itself should then form the basis of your implementation planning and work programme.
 Remember, as well, that external funders are likely to return to your business case to ensure that you’ve delivered the project that was agreed.
 You should review your business case at key stages of the implementation to ensure that not only is the work on track, but that the benefits you identified are still relevant.